moorepants/eme150a/content/pages/project-one.rst

 Report
 ======

-The goal of the report is to explain the design you studied by giving the reader an idea of how it functions and why it was designed the way it was.
+The goal of the report is to explain the designs you studied by giving the reader an idea of how it functions and why it was designed the way it was.

 The main content items we are looking for are: